Movie Review: Denzel Washington's vigilante battles the Italian mafia in 'Equalizer 3'

 The well-traveled Fuqua, who helmed both prior “Equalizer” movies and first directed Washington in “Training Day,” is in his genre wheelhouse here.
 He trails McCall patiently and soaks up the local color, with a few touches of Christian imagery from the church above the town.
 There's a sinister, ominous sense of evil scourges — a heinous drug from Syria, sold by the mafia is funding terrorists cells — seeping into a society of “good people.”

 The clear dichotomy of good and bad is cozy, and so, too, is Washington's savage, untroubled dispatching of the mafia ring.
-There are CIA officials in the mix, too, including Dakota Johnson's desk clerk turned operative.
+There are CIA officials in the mix, too, including Dakota Fanning's desk clerk turned operative.
 But they are mostly following McCall's lead.
 He — Washington really — is in a league of his own, and “Equalizer 3," smartly, doesn't even try to suggest it's a close race.
-No more movie stars?
-Cue the Denzel laugh.
+Not all are created equal, after all.

 “Equalizer 3,” a Sony Pictures release, is rated R by the Motion Picture Association for strong bloody violence and some language.
 Running time: 109 minutes.
 Three stars out of four.